dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Completed 90% of lesson 2 in google udacity pwa scholarship.

 **Thoughts**: My knowledge on pwa was very limited to the 2 day training I had in google hyd.
 But this one is very promising.
 Learning a lot of interesting things.

+### Day 47: Feb-18-18 Sunday
+**Today's Progress**: Worked through udacity pwa.

+**Thoughts**: Completed lesson 3 on service workers.. learnt a lot about life cycles and to how to deliver the updates to the user.
+Started lesson 4 on idb and done almost 70% of it.